 In order to achieve success, you don’t just have to do good work — you also have to get the word out there about your brand.
 As a graphic designer, the act of meeting people and promoting your skills and services might not come naturally.
 However, the importance of networking shouldn’t be overlooked since relationships are key to any business.
 In other words, the more robust your creative network, the more enduring your business will be.

-You might think that networking is just giving out business cards to prospects.
-Not only is that approach highly ineffective, you could also damage your reputation in the process.
+You might think that networking is just giving out business cards to prospects, but that approach highly ineffective.
 Instead, you should establish a creative network in two steps.
 The first is to identify the people who will help you achieve success.
 Obviously, designers will provide the advice and guidance you need, while positive relationships with clients will lead to more business for you.

 At the same time, consider reaching out to industry peers with skill sets that complement yours, such as web developers, photographers, to name a few — you never know when they might refer projects to you, or vice versa.